About

 • Plan travel schedules as far in advance as possible

-• Use public transportation and car-share as much as possible
+• Use public transportation, car-share or opt for EV vehicles as much as possible

 • When traveling, use green accommodation (i.e. avoid hotels and opt for couchsurfing or other options instead) where possible